2021 Superettan

-The 2021 Superettan is part of the 2021 Swedish football season, and the 21st season of Superettan, Sweden's second-tier football division in its current format.
-A total of 16 teams contest the league.
+The 2021 Superettan was part of the 2021 Swedish football season, and the 22nd season of Superettan, Sweden's second-tier football division in its current format.
+A total of 16 teams contested the league.

 Teams

-A total of 16 teams contest the league.
-The top two teams qualify directly for promotion to Allsvenskan, the third will enter a play-off for the chance of promotion.
-The two bottom teams are automatically relegated, while the 13th and 14th placed teams will compete in a play-off to determine whether they are relegated.
+A total of 16 teams contested the league.
+The top two teams qualified directly for promotion to Allsvenskan, the third entered a play-off for the chance of promotion.
+The two bottom teams were automatically relegated, while the 13th and 14th placed teams competed in a play-off to determine whether they are relegated.